quicwg/base-drafts/draft-ietf-quic-transport.md

 ## ACK Frame {#frame-ack}

-Receivers send ACK frames (types=0x1a - 0x1b) to inform senders of packets they have received and processed.
-The ACK frame contains one or more ACK blocks.
+Receivers send ACK frames (types 0x1a and 0x1b) to inform senders of packets they have received and processed.
+The ACK frame contains one or more ACK Blocks.
 ACK blocks are ranges of acknowledged packets.
 If the frame type is 0x1b, ACK frames also contain the sum of ECN marks received on the connection up until this point.